mirkonasato/buildchatbot/README.md

     "Our project chat" -> "#myname/$abc123"
     "Some other chat" -> "#friendname/$xyz789"

-Ths first time Skype will prompt you to allow Python access to Skype.
+The first time you run a Skype4Py script Skype will display a prompt asking you whether to allow Python access to Skype.

 Running
 -------